adrienchaton/Expressive_WAE_FADER/README.md

 ♪ **{WAE-Fader ☉ MCNN} waveform synthesis**

 We give feed-forward inversions to waveform with MCNN (real-time capable) to allow for individual listening and evaluation of the audio quality we achieve in this setting.
-The MCNN directly inverts from the Mel-frequencies, however, the results are perfectible and we currently work on improved waveform modelling for real-time high-quality sound synthesis.
+The MCNN directly inverts from the Mel-frequencies, however, the results are perfectible and we currently work on improved waveform modeling for real-time high-quality sound synthesis.
 This will ultimately be used for the plugin development, so that it runs real-time with GPU.

 The following audio files are both feed-forward waveform reconstructions and conditional note generations.